HasanOmar1/Bank-api---mongoose---backend/README.md

 ## Things to know:

-- When a user withdraws money from his account , first he will withdraw from his cash and if he doesn't have anymore cash he will withdraw from his credit.
+- When a client withdraws money from his account , first he will withdraw from his cash and if he doesn't have anymore cash he will withdraw from his credit.

-- When a user transfers money from his bank account to another user , he will transfer using cash and if he doesn't have cash anymore he will transfer his credit , and the other user will always get the money as credit and not as cash.
+- When a client transfers money from his bank account to another client , he will transfer using cash and if he doesn't have cash anymore he will transfer his credit , and the other client will always get the money as credit and not as cash.

 - You cannot deposit , withdraw and transfer from/to inActive Clients!

+- Each user has a unique email.

 ---